MicrosoftDocs/m365copilot-docs/docs/overview-declarative-agent.md

 The following are the core elements of a declarative agent app package:

-- **App manifest:** Describes how your app is configured, including its capabilities, required resources, and other important attributes.
+- **App manifest** - Describes how your app is configured, including its capabilities, required resources, and other important attributes.
-- **App icons:** The app package requires a color and outline icon for your declarative agents.
+- **App icons** - The app package requires a color and outline icon for your declarative agents.
-- **Declarative agents manifest:** Describes how your declarative agent is configured, including its required fields, capabilities, conversation starters, and actions.
+- **Declarative agents manifest** - Describes how your declarative agent is configured, including its required fields, capabilities, conversation starters, and actions.
-- **Plugin manifest (optional):** Describes how your plugin is configured, including its required fields and capabilities.
+- **Plugin manifest (optional)** - Describes how your plugin is configured, including its required fields and capabilities.

 You can use your tool of choice to create a declarative agent app package.
 To get started, choose from the tools listed in the following table.